barmstrong/slack-tipbot/README.md

 ### 3. Deploy the app

-Tipbot run on the free tier of Heroku.
+Tipbot runs on the free tier of Heroku.
 The easiest way to deploy it is with the Heroku deploy button.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)